All About ID Verification at Canada Post

-Due to Canadian Know Your Customer (KYC) regulations, you may need to further verify your identity at a Canada Post location.
+Due to Canadian Know Your Customer (KYC) regulations, you may need to verify your identity at a Canada Post location.
 This verification is required by law due to Canadian Anti-Money Laundering regulations, and is also for your identity and credit protection.

 This extra verification step applies to eligible primary cardholders only.
-If you’re an authorized user and your primary cardholder has been asked to complete this step, you’ll have to wait for that to be done before you can start using your card.
+If you’re an authorized user and your primary cardholder has been asked to complete this step, you’ll need to wait for that to be done before you can start using your card.

 Preparing for Your Visit to a Canada Post Office